preciofishbone/OmniaFx/docs/migration/4-0-to-5-0/README.md

 ## Create Page

-**Normal page or Default Variation page:**

 To create normal/default variation page, you are no longer allowed to input `Security Resource Id`.
 It will be handled internally.

-To create non-default variation page, you have to update to use the new api
+To create non-default variation page, you have to update to use the new api.

 **Server-side:**

-IPageService - `CreatePageAsync`
+INavigationService - `CreatePageAsync`.

 **Client-side:**

-PagesStore - `createPageWithVariation` action
+PagesStore - `createPageWithVariation` action.

 ## Delete Page

 You are no longer allowed to delete pages, you have to archive it instead.

 **Server-side:**